kerengaiger/ai2v/README.md

 ### Usage
 Raw input files must include user_id, item_id, date and rate_score.
 We trained the models on Movielens 1M, Netflix, Yahoo, Goodbooks, Moviesdat, Amazon Books and Amazon Beuty datasets.
-Preprocess parameters we used are configured at the json files in ```cnfg/```.
-If one would like to test modles on new dataset, he needs to create a proper json file.
+Preprocess parameters we used are configured at the json files in ```cnfg/``` folder.
+In case one would like to test the models on a new dataset, he needs to create a proper json file.
-#### Train files generation
+#### Training files generation
 ```python
 from dataset import generate_train_files
 generate_train_files('path/to/json/cnfg/file')
 ```
 #### Train
-Train one of the models based on a configuration file of hyper parameters values.
+Train one of the models based on a configuration file of hyper parameter values.
 ```bash
 python train.py --data_dir path/to/data/dir --data_cnfg path/to/json/cnfg --save_dir /path/to/model/saves/ \
 --cuda --device 0 --best_cnfg path/to/params/cnfg